pokepark/PokemonRaidBot/README.md

 Go to http://geo.jasparke.net/ and create an Area (Geofence), where your gyms are.
 When you are finished, click on 'exp' and save the coordinates to your geoconfig.json.
 And for the ID 0 you use "WEBHOOK_CHATS_LEVEL_5_0", for ID 1 "WEBHOOK_CHATS_LEVEL_5_1" and so on.
 The raids will only be posted into the defined chats.

+#### Extended Raid-Sharing

+If you are using multiple Channel, you can setup one Channel as Main-Channel "SHARE_CHATS_AFTER_ATTENDANCE":"-100444555666" and on votes in different Channel, the Raid will be shared to your Main-Channel.
+Activate this function with "SHARE_AFTER_ATTENDANCE":true
+This is important for Raids from Webhooks.
+All Raids were posted to one Channel, which can be muted to the users.
+But if someone votes for a raid, this raid will be posted to a unmuted channel, where all others get a notification.

 ## Trainer settings